Total disconnectedness and percolation for the supports of super-tree random measures: Percolation on -ary Classical Super-Tree Random Measures

-To study the percolation properties of $\supp(\nu)$ we will set up a coupling with a random Cantor set arising from fractal percolation and then use the corresponding properties of the latter.
+On the other hand $\{\nu=0\}\subset \{\supp(\nu)\text{ is TD}\}$.
+Therefore these two sets are a.s.\ equal and the result follows. \end{proof} \begin{notation} For $m\in\Z_+$ let $\Lambda_m=\{\overline{C_m(x)}:x\in G_m\}$. \end{notation} To study the percolation properties of $\supp(\nu)$ we will set up a coupling with a random Cantor set arising from fractal percolation and then use the corresponding properties of the latter.
 We recount some features of fractal percolation from \cite{CCD88} and \cite{FG92}.
 Recall from Section~\ref{sec:Bary} (prior to Proposition~\ref{hitprob1} and Lemma~\ref{Cantor}, respectively) the notation $.x_1\dots x_m\in G_m$ for $x_\ell\in\{0,\dots,B-1\}^d$ and $C_m(x)$ for $x\in G_m$.

 Let $B\in \N^{\ge 2}$, $p\in[0,1]$ and $\{e_{x,m}: x\in G_m, \ m\geq 1\}$ be i.i.d.\ Bernoulli r.v.'s with parameter $p$.
-Fractal percolation builds a random Cantor set, $A_\infty$ by setting $A_0=[0,1]^d$ at stage~$0$ and at the $m$th stage divides each of the remaining cubes in $\Lambda_m=\{\overline{C_m(x)}:x\in G_m\}$ into its non-overlapping subcubes in $\Lambda_{m+1}$ and keeps each subcube with probability $p$, independently of the other cubes and the past selections. $A_\infty$ is the residual limiting set obtained by letting $m\to\infty$.
+Fractal percolation builds a random Cantor set, $A_\infty$ by setting $A_0=[0,1]^d$ at stage~$0$ and at the $m$th stage divides each of the remaining cubes in $\Lambda_m$ into its non-overlapping subcubes in $\Lambda_{m+1}$ and keeps each subcube with probability $p$, independently of the other cubes and the past selections. $A_\infty$ is the residual limiting set obtained by letting $m\to\infty$.
 More formally let $A_0=[0,1]^d$ and for $m\in\N$ set

 Clearly $A_m$ is decreasing in $m$.
 We call $A_\infty:=\cap_m A_m$ the fp-Cantor set with parameters $(B,p)$.
 Although our labeling is slightly different, the definition is clearly equivalent to that, say, prior to Theorem~2 in \cite{FG92}.